 The plan was to revamp the old version of the book cover.
 You know, the one that is made from a grocery bag?
 I used to make them all the time for my kids when they were in school.
 Anyway, I decided to use a technique called Iris Folding with the bright colored papers to make those boring bookcovers exciting.

 For this project I used:

-Several sheets of different colors of colored paper
+Several sheets of different colors of bright colored cardstock

 A paper grocery bag